paulmoliva/CloudSounds/README.md

 ![waveform](http://res.cloudinary.com/cloud-sounds/image/upload/c_scale,w_960/v1473444038/ezgif.com-video-to-gif_1_h0eudw.gif)

 Waveforms are generated with [Wavesurfer.js](https://github.com/katspaugh/wavesurfer.js).
 The first time a track is uploaded, CloudSounds uses WaveSurfer to asynchronously generate the waveform data.
-Upon success, a call is made to Wavesurfer's off-label backend method ```getPeaks()```, and the track's waveform data is stored in the database as an array of floating point integers.
+Upon success, a call is made to Wavesurfer's off-label backend method ```getPeaks()```, and the track's waveform data is stored in the database as an array of floating point numbers.

 ```javascript
 if (!this.props.track.peaks.length){